useflyyer/flyyer-docs/guides/get-started.md

 ### 1. Create a project [here][new-project]

-### 2. Insert the smart image link on your `og:image` meta-tag
+### 2. Insert smart image URLs in your meta-tags

-It's built with your `project-slug` and the current `pathname` of your site which lets our AI system obtain information to enrich your preview automatically.
+It's built with your `project-slug` and the current `pathname` of your site which lets our AI system enrich your preview automatically.

+Find your `project-slug` in [your dashboard](https://flayyer.com/dashboard/_/projects/_/integrate?ref=docs).
+If you don't have a project yet, [create one here](https://flayyer.com/get-started?ref=docs).

 In HTML it would look like this: